waacton/Unicolour/Unicolour.Readme/docs/wxy-colour-space.md

 ```

 Here is a quick comparison of how different gamut mapping techniques handle
-monochromatic light (100% purity) at 0.5 luminance.
+full-purity wavelength at 0.5 luminance.
 On the left is basic RGB clipping,
 in the middle the Oklch-based mapping from the CSS specification,
 and on the right the purity-reduction method described above.